su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 ### Add an Extractor to Pull Data from Postgres

 We will now add an extractor to pull data from a Postgres database.
 We will use the `tap-postgres` extractor to pull data from a Postgres database hosted on Supabase.
-Side note: you need to go to supbase, create an account and load the housing csv from previous lesson (1.4)
+Side note: you need to go to supbase, create an account and load the housing csv from the `data/` folder.

 The database `postgres` contains a table `public.resale_flat_prices_from_jan_2017` with the data of resale flat prices based on registration date from Jan-2017 onwards.
 It is the same data that we used in unit 1.4.